avilla03/Breast-Cancer-Detection-Project/README.md

 ![Model2](/Images/model2.png)

 This mdoel has been fitted with 4 convolutions, 4 pooling layers, 2 dropout layers, and a fully connected layer.
 It seems that the test loss was extremely volatile, but it still received an 85% accuracy on the unseen images.
-Although the accuracy is not as high as I would have liked, I am left with the knowledge to build deeper, more complex models in the future for other projects which I am excited for.
-Thank you!
+Although the accuracy is not as high as I would have liked, I am left with the knowledge to build deeper, more complex models for future projects.